amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 The following Open Source packages are used to develop this customization.

-* [**jQuery QueryBuilder**](https://querybuilder.js.org/)  An open source javascript package that lets you build expressions using a web UI and translates the expression into different query engine formats such as SQL, Elastic Search, etc.  We will be translating the expressions to _business-rules_ JSON format.
+* [**jQuery QueryBuilder**](https://querybuilder.js.org/)  An open source JavaScript package that lets you build expressions using a web UI and translates the expression into different query engine formats such as SQL, Elastic Search, etc.  We will be translating the expressions to _business-rules_ JSON format.

 * [**business-rules**](https://github.com/venmo/business-rules) - an Open Source Python package that lets you execute rules against a set of configured variables.

 # Prerequisites

 1. Amazon Web Services account with root or Administrator permissions
-2. Video On Demand on AWS stack deployed in the same region you will complete the lab in.
+2. Video On Demand on AWS stack deployed in the same region you will complete the tutorial in.
 3. Google Chrome, Mozilla Firefox, or another current browser with JavaScript enabled.
 Google Chrome is recommended.

 # Deploy the Lab Toolkit

 The lab toolkit is installed in your account using the workshop.yaml CloudFormation template.
-This template runs several nested Cloudformation templates that create the S3, API Gateway, IAM and Lambda resources needed to complete the workshop.
+This template runs several nested templates that create the S3, API Gateway, IAM and Lambda resources needed to complete the workshop.
 We will examine the resources created and modify them as we proceed through the tutorial.

-We will refer to this stack as "the **reinvent-rules** stack" throughout this module.

 ## Instructions